 Along the way he meets Donkey and rescues Princess Fiona.
 Things end differently to how he’d planned, but in a very good way.

 Lord Farquaad (pictured above) is an epic, show stealing character played incredibly by Samuel Holmes.
 Sam was exceptional in the Wedding Singer which toured last year but his performance as Lord Farquaad is next level.
 A stunning casting.
 Every second that Samuel Holmes is on stage you are gripped by the sheer comedy of every expression and movement.
 He is exceptional especially as his character becomes more and more outrageous throughout the show.
 Wonderfully written, perfectly directed and delightfully executed by a master stage-craftsman.

-Although it has to be said, this quality extends throughout the whole cast.
-Donkey is played with charm and likeability by a capable Marcus Ayton.
-Princess Fiona is played by Laura Main who is a joy to watch – hilarious moodswings, a great voice and a beautiful development of her character as she falls for Shrek.
+However, it has to be said, this quality extends throughout the whole cast.
+Donkey is played with charm, likeability and a good deal of humour by a capable Marcus Ayton.
+Princess Fiona is played by Amelia Lily who is a joy to watch – hilarious moodswings, a great voice and a beautiful development of her character as she falls for Shrek.

 Steffan Harri returns to Shrek, this time in the title role.
 With such an iconic character to play, it’s a fine balance and he gets it absolutely right.
 You are completely encapsulated in his story.

 An incredible set with what must be a staggering amount of scenery and props brings unbeatable production value to the tour.
 Costumes need to be seen to be believed – stunning and perfect for the job in hand.

 The show is absolute technical brilliance, with puppetry, swift and complicated scene changes, scripted sound effects, a huge cast and a live orchestra to work with.
 Did we mention they also have a full sized dragon!